 Is the route finalized?

-We are making any final adjustments based on community input and final surveys, but the general route is set by topography and environmental conditions.
+Yes, after making final adjustments based on community input and final surveys, the general route has been finalized.

 How will you minimize noise on the route?

 The train will only travel the spur one round trip per day.
 It will travel at less than 20 miles per hour, which will further reduce noise.
-In addition, the line is more than 1,000 feet away from the nearest homes on Clayton Road.
-Hanson has agreed to install 130-foot-wide, 20-foot-tall berms that will further minimize noise.
+In addition, the line is more than 1,000 feet away from the majority of homes on Shoals Road.
+Heidelberg has agreed to install 130-foot-wide, 20-foot-tall berms that will further minimize noise.
 The berms will be part of its EPD Mining Permit and will be built in conjunction with building a new plant.
-Given the wooded nature of the area, no visual impact is expected to residents along the spur aside from those closest to the new railroad grade crossing on Shoals Road, which will be in the vicinity of the current Hanson Aggregates Quarry entrance .
+Given the wooded nature of the area, no visual impact is expected to residents along the spur aside from those closest to the new railroad grade crossing on Shoals Road, which will be in the vicinity of the current Hanson Quarry entrance .

 The closest home off Maggie Reynolds Road will be more than 200 feet from the line.
 Even without planned sound mitigation, the sound of the train at 20 mph will only be that of a normal conversation, or approximately 70 decibels.